rdfhdt/hdt-cpp/README.md

 The implementation has the following dependencies:
 - [Serd v0.28+](http://drobilla.net/software/serd/) This enables importing RDF data in the Turtle and N-Triples serialization formats specifically.
 The dependency is activated by default.
 - [libz](http://www.zlib.net/) Enables loading N-Triples files compressed with GZIP (e.g., `file.nt.gz`) and gzipped HDTs (`file.hdt.gz`).
 The dependency is activated by default.
-- [Kyoto Cabinet](http://fallabs.com/kyotocabinet/) (optional) Enables generating big RDF datasets on machines without much RAM memory, by creating a temporary Kyoto Cabinet database.
-The dependency is deactivated by default; to activate it, call `configure` with `--with-kyoto=yes` flag during installation.

 The installation process has the following dependencies: